eduardo-takeo/anotaai-java-challenge/README.md

 <strong>The Challenge</strong>

-Your task is to develop an API using Node.js for a product catalog management system in a marketplace application.
+Your task is to develop an API using Java for a product catalog management system in a marketplace application.
 You should analyze and convert the following user stories into routes for the application:

 <strong>User Stories:</strong>